Version 4 – 8 April 2019

 The Appeals Service will retain all information provided by you on the appeal application form; any additional information or evidence that you believe will assist your appeal; information provided by the department against whose decision you are appealing including any claim forms, assessment reports provided by an independent heath professional; any copies of correspondence provided; and all decisions made by the Appeal Tribunal.

-The information detailed above, and any additional evidence you provide including medical records will automatically be shared with the Appeal Tribunal members selected to hear your appeal or selected to deal with any applications to the tribunal you or the other party may make; it will also be shared with the other parties in the appeal.
+Any additional evidence you provide will automatically be shared with the Appeal Tribunal members selected to hear your appeal or selected to deal with any applications to the tribunal you or the other party may make; it will also be shared with the other parties in the appeal.
 All parties to the appeal include:

 - In Child Maintenance appeals, the other parent